Commencement

 Tickets are not necessary for either Baccalaureate or Commencement.
 We will not be limiting guests for the Commencement ceremony.
 Baccalaureate is typically attended only by the student’s immediate family.

-The school videotapes and photographs the Academic Awards and Commencement Ceremony.
+The school videotapes, livestreams, and photographs the Academic Awards, Stoling Ceremony, Baccalaureate, and Commencement Ceremony.
 We take a mix of candid and more formal shots, which will later be available on the school Flickr account.
 You are welcome to take your own photos, too, but we ask that you be mindful of not blocking the aisles or the view of other families.
+Also, please remember that drones are not allowed on campus!

 For Baccalaureate, guests should park in the Homestead or Scott Hall parking lots.
 (Click here for a campus map).

-For Commencement, parking is available in the following lots: Scott Hall, the Schoolhouse, the Middle School, and the Sabina Cain Family Athletic Center.
-(Click here for a campus map).
-There will be signs to direct visitors, and Campus Safety will be in these locations to assist you.
-If you or a member of your family need special parking due to accessibility issues, please submit a request here in advance of Commencement.
-We have a limited number of accessible parking spaces in the Homestead lot, so it is important to contact us in advance for your Homestead parking pass.
+For Commencement, parking will be in lots at the following locations: Scott Hall, the Schoolhouse, the Middle School, and the Cain Athletic Center.
+If you or a member of your family need special parking for accessibility reasons, please submit a special parking request here in advance of Commencement.
+We have a limited number of accessible parking spaces in the Homestead lot, so it is important to contact us before Commencement day.
 On the day of Commencement, golf carts and shuttle vans will be available in various parking locations to help transport guests to the tent if needed.

-Located on the lower level of Reed Campus Center, the Campus Store will be open from 8 to 9:15 a.m. and 11:30 a.m. to 1 p.m. on the day of Commencement.
-Families can also order ahead via the Campus Store website and use the pickup option.
+Located on the lower level of Reed Campus Center, the Campus Store will be open from 8-9:15 a.m. and 11:30 a.m.–1 p.m. on the day of Commencement.
+Families can also order ahead via the Campus Store website and use the pickup option at checkout.

 Senior Week